-Course Content
+Course Content •

 AS Level A2 Level

 At AS level you will: At A2 you will:

 Develop a knowledge and understanding of themes Build on your knowledge from GCSE and AS by studying

 relating to the society and culture, past and present of a country where the Spanish language is spoken. the following themes:

 1. Young people and society

 You will study the following themes- 2.
 Our place in a changing world

 1.Relationships

 2.Culture and Lifestyle

 Assessment AS Level A2 Level EXAMINATION: EXAMINATION: AS1: Speaking Consisting of: A2 1 Speaking: a. a presentation (based on an AS level theme.) a.
 You will introduce and discuss a researched project. b. a general conversation b.
-General Conversation Total Time: 11 minutes Total Time: 15 minutes Weighting: 30% of AS / 12% of A Level Weighting: 18% of A Level AS2: A2 2: (A) Listening- 2 sets of questions: (A) Listening- 2 sets of questions: Set one answered in Spanish ■ Set one - answer in Spanish Set two answered in English Set two - answer in English Total Time: 40 minutes Total Time: 45 minutes (B) Reading (B) Reading Qu 1: You answer a set of questions in Spanish based on You answer two sets of questions, complete a summary one passage. exercise and do a translation from English into Spanish.
-Qu 2: Translation of a passage from Spanish into English Total Time: 2 hours 45 minutes Total Time: 50 minutes Weighting: Sections A and B = 24% of A Level (C) Use of Language: this is made up of short A2 3: Extended Writing grammatical exercises and a translation of short You will write one essay in Spanish in response to a set sentences from English into Spanish Literary text Total Time: 30 minutes Total Time: 1 hour Weighting: Sections A, B and C are worth 40% of AS and Weighting: (A2 3): 18% of A Level 16 % of A Level Treignang, (712 3).
-1070 0171 Level Total Time: For A, B and C is 2 hours Note: AS = 40 % of an A Level AS3: Extended Writing: You will write an essay in A2 =60 % of an A Level Spanish in response to a set film or Literary text.
-Total Time: 1 Hour Weighting (AS 3): 30% of AS and 12% of A2
+General Conversation Total Time: 11 minutes Total Time: 15 minutes Weighting: 30% of AS / 12% of A Level Weighting: 18% of A Level AS2: A2 2: (A) Listening- 2 sets of questions: (A) Listening- 2 sets of questions: • Set one answered in Spanish • Set one - answer in Spanish Set two answered in English • Set two - answer in English Total Time: 40 minutes Total Time: 45 minutes (B) Reading Qu 1: You answer a set of questions in Spanish based on one passage.
+Qu 2: Translation of a passage from Spanish into English Total Time: 50 minutes (C) Use of Language: this is made up of short grammatical exercises and a translation of short sentences from English into Spanish Total Time: 30 minutes Weighting: Sections A, B and C are worth 40% of AS and 16 % of A Level Total Time: For A, B and C is 2 hours AS3: Extended Writing: You will write an essay in Spanish in response to a set film or Literary text.
+Total Time: 1 Hour Weighting (AS 3): 30% of AS and 12% of A2 (B) Reading You answer two sets of questions, complete a summary exercise and do a translation from English into Spanish.
+Total Time: 2 hours 45 minutes Weighting: Sections A and B = 24% of A Level A2 3: Extended Writing You will write one essay in Spanish in response to a set Literary text Total Time: 1 hour Weighting: (A2 3): 18% of A Level Note: AS = 40 % of an A Level A2 = 60 % of an A Level